uniflow-io/uniflow/docs/docs/index.md

 ## Why ?

-Workflow your micro
+Workflow your micro.

 ## How ?

-Think macro, act micro
+Think macro, act micro.

 ## Mono Flow, the inspiration